mrwilljackson/tappr/docs/api/endpoints/beers.md

 **Authentication Required**: No

 **URL Parameters**:
-- `brewUuid`: The UUID of the beer to retrieve
+- `brewUuid`: The UUID of the brew to retrieve (companion app UUID)

 **Success Response**:
 - **Code**: 200 OK